Ways to pay your rent

 Concerned about your rent?

-If you are concerned about your rent, please speak to your housing officer (income).
-You can contact them by calling 01442 228000 and asking for ‘Housing Income’.
+If you're concerned about your rent, please speak to your housing officer (income).
+You can contact them by calling 01442 228000 and either asking for them by name or just ask for ‘Housing Rent’.

 You can also find out your rent account balance by text - just text BAL to 07860 024350.

-If you pay your rent weekly, you will have four rent-free weeks per year.
-For the year 2017-2018, these weeks are:
+If you pay your rent weekly, there are four rent-free weeks during 2022-2023.
+These weeks are:

-We will continue to contact you every year to let you know exactly how much you need to pay for rent and service charges.
+We will contact you every year to let you know exactly how much you need to pay for rent and service charges.

-For more information on the different ways you can pay your housing rent, plus advice on what to do if you are struggling to pay, please see our Rent information sheet (PDF 146KB).
+For more information on the different ways you can pay your housing rent, plus advice on what to do if you are struggling to pay, please see our Rent information sheet (PDF 191KB).